-The Audit Committee is underpinned by its Regional Audit Committees and Corporate Social Responsibility Committee framework, with committees for each of the two BAT Group regions, including the US business, and for locally listed BAT Group entities and specific markets, where appropriate.
-BAT's Management Board, chaired by its Chief Executive, is responsible for overseeing the implementation of BAT Group strategy and policies set by the BAT Board, and for creating the framework for BAT Group subsidiaries', including ITCAN's, day-to-day operations.
-ITCAN is responsible for ensuring that the strategy and policies set by the BAT Board are followed and adapted to the Canadian market in which it operates.
+The Audit Committee is underpinned by its Regional Audit Committees and Corporate Social Responsibility Committee framework, with committees for each of the two BAT Group regions, the US business, and for locally listed BAT Group entities and specific markets, where appropriate.
+BAT's Management Board, chaired by its Chief Executive, is responsible for overseeing the implementation of BAT Group strategy and policies set by the BAT Board, and for creating the framework for BAT Group subsidiaries, including ITCAN's, day-to-day operations.
+ITCAN is responsible for ensuring that the Group's strategy and policies are adapted for local implementation within Canada.

-BAT's Chief Strategy & Growth Officer has overall responsibility for the delivery of the BAT Group Sustainability Agenda, supported by the Chief Sustainability Officer, the BAT Group Sustainability Team and the sustainability subject-matter experts across the BAT Group.
+BAT's Chief Corporate Officer has overall responsibility for the delivery of the BAT Group Sustainability Agenda, supported by the Chief Sustainability Officer, the BAT Group Sustainability Team and the sustainability subject-matter experts across the BAT Group.